Nowshin-Ara-Nini/MediPharma/README.md

 > ● Automatic reminders for a refill based ● on past purchase
 >
 > **Optional**: Let users customize notification preferences.
+> **7.** Inventory**:
+ Companies can upload new medicines and track their inventory levels.
+ Pharmacists can request additional stock from companies The system allows for filtering medicines based on stock availability (e.g., in-stock, low-stock, out-of-stock), helping manage the purchasing and restocking processes

 Professional dashboard